KazKozDev/deepchain-refinement/README.md

 ![DeepChain Refinement movie](https://github.com/kazkozdev/deepchain-refinement/blob/main/deepchain-refinement-movie.gif)

-In this demo, a user intentionally enters an ambiguous query "How many discs does Madonna have?"
-The DeepChain Refinement system shows its sophisticated processing capabilities through three stages: initial prompt analysis, detailed fact verification, and comprehensive synthesis.
-Using chain-of-thought reasoning and progressive refinement, the system delivers a thorough response that not only answers the direct question but also provides valuable context, distinguishing between studio albums, live recordings, and compilations.
-The final output includes additional relevant information about her most significant releases and impact on the music industry - all powered by the Gemma2:9B model.
+In this example, the user submits an ambiguous query "How many discs does Madonna have?"
+Through a refinement process, the system demonstrates its analytical capabilities by providing a comprehensive response that breaks down Madonna's discography into studio albums, live recordings, and compilations.
+The response includes key information about her most significant releases, offering relevant context to fully address the query."

 ## 📋 Requirements